zeryx/CTPN/README.md

+# CUDA 8.0 compatible version
+1 .
+Updated caffe to current version, keeping the files that the official version doesn't have.
+2 .
+Small fix in CTPN code to adapt to the new caffe.

 # Detecting Text in Natural Image with Connectionist Text Proposal Network
 The codes are used for implementing CTPN for scene text detection, described in: